You can travel cheaper.

 Planning, planning, planning

 As with all good things in life, it takes time to plan and execute a frugal holiday.
 Many people get frustrated and choose to just opt for the easy options – and pay the price for their convenience.
 At this point, I want to mention that I am a shopper, not a buyer.
 This means that I shop around, I look for the best deal – but I am in no rush to actually buy anything.
-I would only buy something if the price is right and the time and value works out perfectly
+I would only buy something if the price is right and the time and value work out perfectly

 An example of this would be in the way I book my flights.
 If I am interested in booking a flight to Europe, I would find the airports that are the cheapest (with the lowest airport taxes, etc.).
 These would include Dublin and Madrid.
 I would then go and check the prices of flights around my dates daily for a few months.
-Once I get the price that I feel justifies the flight, I will buy.
+Once I get the price that I feel justifies the flight, I will buy it.

 Top tips for travelling

-Please – learn from me, as this will probably save you as a small fortune.
-Here are the Frugal Local’s top tips for frugal travelling.
+Please – learn from me, as this will probably save you a small fortune.
+Here are Frugal Local’s top tips for frugal travelling.
 Remember that travelling frugally does not mean cheap.
 It just means that you are not wasting money on things that will not add value to your life.